zephyrproject-rtos/zephyr/samples/power/power_mgr/README.txt

 This app will cycle through the various power schemes at every call to _sys_soc_suspend() hook function.
-It will cycle through following states
+It will cycle through following policies
 1. Low Power State (LPS) - puts the CPU in C2 state
-2. Tickless Idle - demonstrates hooks into tickless idle entry and exit
+2. Device suspend only - demonstrates hooks into kernel idle entry and exit that can be used to only suspend devices without CPU or SOC PM operations.
 3. No-op - no operation and letting kernel do its idle

 --------------------------------------------------------------------------------